Michoacán: Colonial period

 After the war ended in 1821, the territory of Michoacán became the "Free and Sovereign State of Michoacán on January 31, 1824.
 This state was initially divided into 4 departments and 22 portions (partidos) under the Ley Territorial of 1825, with the first constitution ratified in the same year.
 The name of the capital was changed from Valladolid to Morelia at the same time.

-In 1831, the state was reorganized into 61 municipalities and 207 locales (tenencias).
+In 1831, the state was reorganized into 61 municipals and 207 locales (tenencias).
 Due to the struggle between centralists and federalists in Mexico in the 19th century, Michoacán's rights as an entity would change depending on who was in control.
 The state was declared a department in 1836 but became a more independent state again in 1846.
 Colima broke off from Michoacán to form its own state in this year.
 In 1849, the municipality of Coyuca was separated to form the state of Guerrero.
 In 1853, the state became a department again, regaining state status in 1856.
 In 1857, Contepec was separated from the state of Guanajuato and attached to Michoacán.
 In 1863, the diocese of Michoacán was reduced in size, but its status was also elevated to archdiocese.

 During the French Intervention in Mexico, Morelia was taken by French forces in 1863.
 Since resistance to the French was particularly strong here, punitive acts were undertaken by the French in places like Zitácuaro, where much of the city was burned.
 One of the first victories against the French during the Intervention occurred in Zamora.

 In 1907, Michoacán's boundaries changed again with the addition of the communities of Pungarabato and Zirandaro added from Guerrero state to make the Balsas River a natural border.
-The Mexican Revolution came to Michoacán in 1911, when those loyal to Francisco I. Madero proclaimed Santa Clara del Cobre as their territory, then went on to take towns around Lake Patzcuaro under the leadership of Salvador Escalante.
+The Mexican Revolution came to Michoacán in 1911, when those loyal to Francisco I. Madero proclaimed Santa Clara del Cobre as their territory, then went on to take towns around Lake Pátzcuaro under the leadership of Salvador Escalante.
 The governor of the state, Aristeo Mendoza, resigned.
 Fighting among various factions would continue in parts of the state for the rest of the war.
 The state's current constitution was ratified in 1918.
 In 1920, the Universidad Michoacana de San Nicolás de Hidalgo was founded.

 Soon after the end of the Revolution, the Cristero War would affect the state, which affected agricultural production and distribution.
 In 1926, hostilities closed the seminaries in Morelia and Zamora.
 Near the end of the war, Lázaro Cárdenas was elected governor of the state and served until 1932; he became president of Mexico in 1934.

-Michoacán has been badly affected by the Mexican Drug War, due to its methamphetamine and marijuana production.
+Michoacán has been badly affected by the Mexican drug war, due to its methamphetamine and marijuana production.
 That resulted in the start of an anti-drug trafficking campaign in 2006, an anti-narcotics operation since 2006, grenade attacks in 2008, a shootout in 2015 as well as a massacre and clashes in 2019.